maplefluff/kent-socialising-bot/README.md

 ## Main features

--   modlogs
--   informs us to changes within the server
+-   modlogs to inform us of changes within the server
 -   DMs a user when they have a timeout placed on them (discord, why- dont you do this natively???).
 It will also do the same for bans and kicks
 -   a warning system (lets us warn users and see whos been warned and why.
 This also lets users view all of their own warnings if they have any)